Guide for First-Year Applicants

 - English (4 units)

 - Science (3 units) (General science may be included)

 - Additional units to be chosen from history, social studies and the above fields (4 units)

-Adelphi has adopted a temporary test optional policy, allowing students the option but not the requirement to submit the SAT or ACT for fall 2023 and spring 2024 admission.
+Adelphi has adopted a test-optional policy, allowing you the option but not the requirement to submit your SAT or ACT for fall 2023 and spring 2024 admission.
 Regardless of whether or not you choose to submit your test scores, you’ll still be considered for one of our generous merit scholarships.
 Simply select your test preference on the admission application.

-If you intend to submit your SAT or ACT scores, please submit official copies of your score (Please note that the Essay section of the SAT and the Writing section of the ACT are optional).
-If these scores do not appear on the official high school transcript, you must arrange for us to receive them directly from the appropriate educational testing service.
+If you do intend to submit your SAT or ACT scores, please submit official copies of your score (Note: the Essay section of the SAT and the Writing section of the ACT are optional).
+If these scores do not appear on the official high school transcript, you must request an official copy be sent to us directly from the College Board or ACT.

 Codes for First-Year Applicants

 - Adelphi University’s Profile or College Board Code: 2003